-Getting your book cover design right is the arguably most important stage in self-publishing a book.
-Handle this delicately if you want to have any chance of success — this is not an area where you can skate by.
+Book cover design is the arguably most important stage in self-publishing a book.
+Certainly the step with the most impact on marketing anyway.
+Handle this process with care if you want to give yourself any chance of success.

-This comprehensive guide will break down the anatomy of a great book cover so you know what you’re shooting for, but that’s just the beginning.
+We are going to break down the anatomy of a great book cover.
+You will know what you’re shooting for, but that’s just the beginning.

-It will also show you how to research your specific niche so that you know what readers are already responding to, where to find your very own cover designer and what they might charge, and also how to write a design brief so the cover you get is exactly right for your niche — the secret sauce that many beginners miss.
+This comprehensive guide to book cover design will also show you how to research your specific niche.
+You will learn what readers are already responding to, where to find your very own cover designer and what they might charge, and also how to write a design brief so the cover you get is exactly right for your niche — the secret sauce that many beginners miss.

 You will also get options if you are on a budget, and specific guidance if you are one of those libertines who insist on designing their own book cover, no matter how many warning signs are erected along that path.